 Again, we don’t know.
 The Chase personal card doesn’t offer much for a bonus—anywhere from $40 to $70.
 So I’d be surprised if the Amex business card came with a big bonus.

 Also, Amex doesn’t really do big sign-up bonuses, even with their premium travel cards.
-If you’re looking for credit cards with big sign-up bonuses, check out this list of cards.
+If you’re looking for credit cards with big sign-up bonuses, check out

 Other Reasons You Might Want the New Amazon Amex Business Card